GBHyland/Alfresco-CommunityLive-Class-Guide/README.md

 # Alfresco TechQuest Class Preparation
 Class prep guide for Alfresco TechQuest attendees.
+Find the class(es) that you will attend from this list and ensure you have the proper programs and services installed.
+Follow the instructions to install if necessary.

 ### Alfresco Out-of-Process Extension Project with ActiveMQ Messaging
 1. Quay.io Alfresco account (to pull enterprise images)